mikebronner/laravel-governor/README.md

  have users, you can update the role-user entry to point to your intended user, if the first user is not the intended SuperAdmin.
 Now let's get the package installed.

 Install via composer:
 ```sh
 composer require genealabs/laravel-governor
 ```

-Add the service provider to your app.php config file:
+**ONLY FOR LARVEL 5.4 AND LOWER:** Add the service provider to your app.php config file:
 ```php
 'providers' => [
 // [...]